MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-You can configure a Power Virtual Agents bot to provide authentication capabilities, so users can sign in with any [OAuth2 identity provider](/azure/active-directory/develop/v2-oauth2-auth-code-flow), such as Azure Active Directory (Azure AD), a Microsoft account, and Facebook.
+You can configure a Power Virtual Agents bot to provide authentication capabilities, so users can sign in with any [OAuth2 identity provider](/azure/active-directory/develop/v2-oauth2-auth-code-flow), such as Azure Active Directory (Azure AD), a Microsoft account, or Facebook.

 To learn how to add authentication to a bot topic, see [Add user authentication to a Power Virtual Agents bot](advanced-end-user-authentication.md).